Here are some links that might help you better understand and enjoy Sumo wrestling.

 Want to read more in depth about the wrestlers and keep up with Sumo between tournaments?
 Tachiai.org is a great blog website to give you even more detail and perspectives from some very informed bloggers.
 You can find them here: https://tachiai.org/

-Check out USA Sumo to find information on the annual US Sumo Open held in California in March.
+Check out USA Sumo to find information on the annual US Sumo Open held in California in the spring.

 Here is a really cool chart by Fred Pinkerton.
 It shows wrestler movement up and down the banzuke from tournament to tournament.